MicrosoftDocs/dynamics-365-customer-engagement/ce/customerengagement/on-premises/customize/customize-create-applications.md

 ---
-title: "Change navigation within a form (Dynamics 365 for Customer Engagement) | MicrosoftDocs" ms.custom: ms.date: 04/29/2019
+title: "Change navigation within a form with Dynamics 365 for Customer Engagement (on-premises) | MicrosoftDocs"
-ms.reviewer:
+description: Learn how to change navigation within a form with Dynamics 365 Customer Engagement (on-premises) ms.custom: ms.date: 04/29/2019 ms.reviewer: